rothlis/momentjs-docset/README.md

 or

-Copy and pasting this custom URL scheme in Chrome/Safari, which will cause Dash to subscribe to that feed:
+Copy and paste this custom URL scheme in Chrome/Safari, which will cause Dash to subscribe to that feed:

 `dash-feed://https%3A%2F%2Fgithub.com%2Frothlis%2Fmomentjs-docset%2Fraw%2Fmaster%2FMomentJS.xml`